SumoLogic/sumologic-documentation/docs/dashboards-new/migrate-new-dashboards.md

 ## Advantages

 * New dashboards are constantly developed for new feature additions.
-* New dashboard provides the unique ability to display metrics metadata and logs data on the same dashboard in an integrated seamless view
+* New dashboard provides the unique ability to display metrics metadata and logs data on the same dashboard in an integrated seamless view.
 * New dashboard streamlines dashboard configuration and on-the-fly analytic visualizations with its new templating features.

-  Refer to the Link to the old and new dashboard comparison.

 ## Changes after migration

-This table shows the complete list of features that are changed after the implementation of the **Migration Dashboards** feature.
+This table shows the complete list of features that are changed after the implementation of the **Migrate to New Dashboards** feature.

 | Features |  Supported    |   Not Supported   |
 | --------   | :-------------    |   :------------  |